niklasekstrom/dclock-java/README.md

 Things to improve in the short term:
 - There should be a minimal latency matrix, such that if one process synchronizes against another then that minimal latency is taken into account to reduce the uncertainty that contributes to the clock interval width.
+- The clock skew rho and beta should be configurable.

+Improvements in a slightly longer term:
+- The current design of the coordinator is not fault-tolerant, but it should be straight-forward to make it fault-tolerant.
+- Clock servers cannot currently be restarted (by design), but that would probably be a useful feature.
+- If the code gets actual use it can probably be improved a lot.